TheFifthRider/simply-roleplaying-webapp/docs/character/abilities.md

 The longer answer is there isn't, but not for a lack of trying.
 I spent quite some time working out various systems for point-buying your way to "balanced" abilities, but at the end of the day they all ended up being unbalanced in one way or another.
 After all, if you have an ability that gives you an extra d8 when you attack an undead enemy, how useful that ability is depends entirely on how often the GM pits you against undead enemies.
 If you have an ability to fly, how useful that ability is depends on how often you need to and couldn't otherwise.

-Rather than try to balance abilities from the get-go, I'd encourage balancing abilities as you go.
+Rather than try to balance abilities from the get-go, I'd encourage balancing abilities _as you go_.
 If an ability feels too strong?
 Give it an extra requirement, or make one of its requirements more costly!
 If an ability feels too weak?
-Give it an extra effect or strengthen one of its existing effects for free.
+Give it an extra effect or strengthen one of its existing effects without requiring the character to upgrade it.

 <br/>